fionncur/IDStools/docs/source/dbselector.rst

  dbselector
 ############

-*dbselector* script shows lists of all scenarios where specified ids is exists.
-Just provide idsname as input arguement to the script.
+*dbselector* script shows lists of all db entries where specified ids is exists.
+Just provide idsname as input argument to the script.

 *******************
  Syntax dbselector